kimbef/reakt2/README.md

 - `npm run lint` - Run ESLint
 - `npm run test` - Run tests

-## Architecture

-The application follows a feature-based architecture with the following principles:

-- Component-based development
-- State management with Redux
-- Route protection with custom route guards
-- Custom hooks for reusable logic
-- Type safety with TypeScript
-- Responsive design with Chakra UI

 ## Contributing

 1. Fork the repository
-2. Create a feature branch
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch
+4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Create a Pull Request
+5. Open a Pull Request

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.